KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Library widget

 The Library holds items for generic use in projects.
 For example watermarks, logos, lower-thirds, intros, and so on.
-Please refer to the :ref:`Library <the_library>` section of this documentation for more details.
+Please refer to the :doc:`Library </tips_and_tricks/useful_info/the_library>` section of this documentation for more details.

 .. rst-class:: clear-both